keptn/lifecycle-toolkit/docs/content/en/docs/tutorials/tasks/_index.md

-The Release Lifecycle Management tools run pre- and post-deployment tasks and checks for your existing cloud-native deployments to make deployments more robust.
+The Release Lifecycle Management tools run pre- and post-deployment tasks and checks for your existing cloud-native deployments to make them more robust.
 This tutorial introduces these tools.

 > This tutorial assumes you have already completed the